lucasgris/wav2vec4bp/README.md

 # Wav2vec 2.0 for Brazilian Portuguese :brazil:

-> This repository aims the development of audio technologies using Wav2vec 2.0, such as Automatic Speech Recognition (ASR), for the Brazilian Portuguese language.
+> This repository aims at the development of audio technologies using Wav2vec 2.0, such as Automatic Speech Recognition (ASR), for the Brazilian Portuguese language.

 ## Description

-This repository contains code and finetuned Wav2vec checkpoints for Brazilian Portuguese, including some useful scripts to download and preprocess transcribed data.
+This repository contains code and fine-tuned Wav2vec checkpoints for Brazilian Portuguese, including some useful scripts to download and preprocess transcribed data.

 Wav2vec 2.0 learns speech representations on unlabeled data as described in [wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations (Baevski et al., 2020)](https://arxiv.org/abs/2006.11477).
 For more information about Wav2vec, please access the [official repository](https://github.com/pytorch/fairseq/tree/main/examples/wav2vec).

 ## Tasks

 - [ ] Add [CORAA](https://github.com/nilc-nlp/CORAA) to the BP Dataset (BP Dataset Version 2);
-- [ ] Release BP Dataset V2 finetuned models;
+- [ ] Release BP Dataset V2 fine tuned models;
 - [ ] Finetune using the XLR-S 300M, XLR-S 1B and XLR-S 2B models.

 ## Checkpoints

 ### ASR checkpoints

-We provide several Wav2vec finetuned models for ASR.
+We provide several Wav2vec fine-tuned models for ASR.
 For a more detailed description of how we finetuned these models, please check the paper [Brazilian Portuguese Speech Recognition Using Wav2vec 2.0](https://arxiv.org/abs/2107.11414).

 Our last model is the bp\_400.
 It was finetuned using the 400h filtered version of the BP Dataset (see [Brazilian Portuguese (BP) Dataset Version 1](#Brazilian-Portuguese-(BP)-Dataset-Version-1) below).
-The results against each gathered dataset is shown below.
+The results against each gathered dataset are shown below.

 #### Checkpoints of BP Dataset V1